JoshAtticus/HCCAPI/README.md

 ## AQBAEAT (answering questions before anyone even asks them)

 ### Why?
-I found an old Huawei Pocket WiFi 2 and made it my life goal to unlock it from Vodafone so I could use 3G Optus before it shuts down.
+I found an old Huawei Pocket WiFi 2 and made it my life goal to unlock it from Vodafone so I could use 3G Optus before it shuts down (RIP 3G).

 ### Testing?
 Should work on *most* Huawei modems with a v1 (starting in 86) or v2a1 (starting in 35) IMEI.
 Only tested on a Huawei E585.